curtp/flex_edge_rpg/README.md

 # Flex Edge

 This is a very flexible rules-lite role playing game which uses a d6 dice pool and skills.
 While simple, it is easy to bend to many genres and settings.

+This bare bones system provides enough for an experienced GM to run a game.
+It provides a strong foundagion for making rulings instead of providing rules for every possible scenario.

 Bring your setting, a pile of d6 and your imagination.